Durley Chine

 Durley Chine is a Blue Flag beach and chine in Bournemouth, Dorset in England.
 It is to the west of Bournemouth Town Centre, north of West Cliff, and east of Westbourne.

 Landscape

 On clear days views of the Isle of Wight and Old Harry Rocks can be seen.

 Facilities

 Along the beach there are beach huts and a Harvester, known as the Durley Inn.

+In 2024, the Durley Chine Environmental Hub was constructed by Canadian firm WSP Global.

 Politics

 Durley Chine is part of the Bournemouth West parliamentary constituency.